NoCheatPlus/Docs/Development/Roadmap.md

     * Implement generic loop methods, not depending on certain checks.
     * Have multiple rounds with differing checks (1. fastest checks + determine latency window 2.-X. Further checks to refine window Last: checks that just use the latency window + best guess).
     * Possibly  redo LocationTrace + pvp vs. pve config for loop checks.
-* Data storage overhaul: Concentrate relevant data inside of PlayerData.
-    * Internal change (breaking): Store all per-player check data inside of PlayerData, alters interfaces and factories for CheckData factory (a real factory is needed, PlayerData will implement something like I(Generic)DataStore or similar).
 * Moving checks: set back policy refinements.
     * suggestSetBack instead of setting it within LOWEST event priority.
 Really set on MONITOR, only if not cancelled.
     * Unified handling of specialties with set back locations for all moving checks (not within survivalfly).